Robert Stigwood: 1970s to 1990s

 Stigwood also moved into film and TV production in the early 1970s.
 By this time both of his major music acts were in the doldrums.
 The Bee Gees broke up briefly in 1970, and after reuniting they floundered for several years, reaching a self-acknowledged "rock bottom".
 At this time the former chart-toppers were reduced to playing the working men's club circuit in northern England.

 Although Cream had disbanded in late 1968, lead guitarist Eric Clapton remained in a contract with RSO.
 His next project, the highly touted super-band Blind Faith, which united Clapton and Ginger Baker with Steve Winwood (ex-Traffic) and Ric Grech (ex-Family) fizzled out after just one LP.
 In addition, the album he made as Derek & the Dominos, Layla & Other Assorted Love Songs (1970), though now recognised as a masterpiece, was met with a relatively poor critical and commercial reception, and was overshadowed by the tragic deaths of close friends Jimi Hendrix and Duane Allman.
 These tragedies, combined with the angst of his unrequited love for Patti Boyd, sent Clapton into a downward spiral of depression and drug abuse.
 Clapton eventually kicked his habit, and Stigwood took him back to Miami, where he recorded his successful comeback album 461 Ocean Boulevard (1974), which included his US #1 hit version of Bob Marley's "I Shot The Sheriff".

 Soon afterwards, Clapton suggested the Bee Gees might also benefit from a change of scene, and so they moved with their band into the same house on Ocean Boulevard to record their album Main Course.
 Stigwood urged them to change their sound from the ballads which had made them famous, and they began to move towards the disco sound that would bring them their greatest success, starting with "Jive Talking" - a US Billboard #1 hit in 1975.
 The records were released on Stigwood's own label, RSO Records, which he founded in 1973.

 Stigwood expanded into film production with success.
+He had some money in the company Virgin Films which made low budget comedies.
 His first feature film was a hit screen adaptation of Jesus Christ Superstar (1973), made in association with its director, Norman Jewison.
 He followed this with the film version of The Who's Tommy (1975), which became one of the most successful films at the box office during its year of release.
 In 1975, RSO collaborated with Bob Banner Associates to produce a stunt game show, Almost Anything Goes.
 The program, which aired on the ABC network in the US, featured three teams of players from small towns in a competition where the emphasis was on good will.
 The show lasted four seasons.